 When we disclose personal information overseas we will take reasonable steps to ensure that the overseas entity complies with the Australian Privacy Principles, unless an exception applies under those principles such that we are not required to do so.
 We will take reasonable steps to put in place suitable confidentiality protections in relation to personal information we provide to an overseas entity.

 You are welcome to ask for access to personal information that we hold about you.
 To do so, please attend the relevant property from which you want to request the information and complete a request for information form, including your full name, address, account or membership number (if relevant), and signature.

-If you are unable to attend our properties to make a request, you can obtain a copy of the request for information form from the relevant property’s website and send the completed form (along with a copy of your photo identification) to SGR’s Privacy Officer.
+If you are unable to attend our properties to make a request, you can obtain a copy of the request for information form from the relevant property’s website and send the completed form (along with a copy of your photo identification) to The Star’s Privacy Officer.

 A copy of your information will usually be made available to you within 30 days.
 However, there are circumstances under the Australian Privacy Principles in which we are not required to give you access to personal information.
 We shall advise you if one of these exceptions applies to your request.

 If we intend to charge you a fee for us to find the information you have requested, we will inform you of this cost before we provide the information to you.

 For more information about privacy issues and the protection of privacy, visit the Office of the Australian Information Commissioner’s website at www.oaic.gov.au